-Hemodiafiltration reduces risk of dying over the course of a 3-year studyFebruary 21st, 2013 in Diseases, Conditions, Syndromes /
+Hemodiafiltration reduces risk of dying over the course of a 3-year studyFebruary 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A technique that removes additional toxins during dialysis may prolong kidney failure patients' lives, according to a clinical trial appearing in an upcoming issue of the Journal of the American Society Nephrology.
 In light of these results, the technique may become standard for dialysis patients.

 Retrospective studies suggest that on-line hemodiafiltration (OL-HDF)—which is different from standard dialysis in that it uses so-called high convective transport to remove additional substances over a wide range of sizes—may reduce kidney failure patients' risk of dying prematurely compared with standard hemodialysis.
 However, results from prospective studies have contradicted this finding.

 To investigate the issue further, Francisco Maduell, MD, PhD (Hospital Clinic, in Barcelona, Spain) and his colleagues conducted a multicenter, open-label, randomized controlled trial in which they assigned 906 dialysis patients either to continue hemodialysis or to switch to OL-HDF, with higher convective volume than in previous prospective trials.
 Patients were followed for three years.